 My final stop of the day was at the Last Chance Saloon in a village called Wayne.
 The bar is part of the Rosedeer Hotel, which dates from 1913 when Wayne was booming on account of mining.
 The opportunity to take a drink at Last Chance Saloon was one I simply couldn’t resist.

-Getting there — Drumheller is a 90-minute drive (135km) north-east of Calgary.
+Getting there — Drumheller is a 90-minute drive (135 kilometres / 84 miles) northeast of Calgary.

 Day trip 3: Banff and Lake Louise

 The drive west from Calgary, into the Canadian Rockies, is beautiful.
 At times appears as if the Trans-Canada Highway (Highway 1) is disappearing beneath the mountains as it stretches towards Banff.
 Driving proved easy even on the country’s main east-west artery.

 After skirting around Bow Valley Provincial Park, I parked by the shore of Lac des Arcs to shoot a series of photos before continuing towards Banff.

 Located within Banff National Park, Banff is a picturesque small town that grew because of the existence of thermal springs.
 The Cave and Basin National Historic Site is regarded as the birthplace of Canada’s national park system.
 To find out more about the wildlife inhabiting the park I visited Banff Park Museum, a log building constructed in 1903.